meenulekha/tp/docs/UserGuide.md

 - There should be at least one field to edit.
 - Updated information should be different from the original.
 - The edit command only supports editing name, phone, email, and group.
-- This app is designed for small hackathons.
-The id should be a positive integer smaller than 2147483648.
+- As the maximum number of entries in the contact list is 2147483647, the id should be a positive integer smaller than 2147483648.

 ### Grouping a person : `group`